AdrianBednarczyk/SanFrancisco_Crashes_Analysis/SQL Queries/BusinessAnalyticsResults.md

 ## 11. Do younger drivers cause accidents with more victims?
 Divide drivers into age groups (e.g., <25, 25–40, 41–60, 60+) and check:

-**- How many accidents occurred in each group,**
+* How many accidents occurred in each group
-**- How many total injuries and fatalities there were,** **- What was the average number of victims per accident in each group.
+* How many total injuries and fatalities there were
-Additionally, check whether the results differ between: male drivers and female drivers.**
+* What was the average number of victims per accident in each group Additionally, check whether the results differ between: male drivers and female drivers.

 ```sql
 WITH victims_per_crash AS (